LA Respiratory Issues

 Dissecting between the muscles; incising the tracheal membrane horizontally

 • Push the tracheotomy tube or endotracheal tube into the area.
-The hemostat can be used to open the site first, providing a guide.
+A hemostat can be used to open the site first, providing a guide.
 Make sure the tube has gone into the trachea rather than subcutaneously.
+If you don’t have a tube, you can use a piece of garden hose or stomach tubing.

 Inserting the tracheotomy tube and verifying it is in the trachea, not just SQ